jon-hanson/ScalaPT/readme.md

 Supported format types are those supported by the Java [ImageIO](https://docs.oracle.com/javase/8/docs/api/javax/imageio/ImageIO.html) write method, which, at present, includes JPG, GIF and PNG.
 If the file has no suffix then it defaults to PNG.

+# Notes

+ScalaPT differs from the original in several places:

+* Each frame (or iteration) is rendered before the next, and merged into the last, to allow the image to be displayed as it is progressively refined.
+* The original had what looked like a bug, whereby a bright light path could become trapped inside the glass sphere.
+The Russian roulette termination would not terminate the path as the path brightness was too high, which eventually caused a stack overflow.
+ScalaPT addresses this by increasing the chance of termination as the call stack depth increases.
+* Infinite, one-way planes are used in place of giant spheres for the box walls.